The following article is part of the self-preparation for the modern BVOP® Human Resources Management Professional Certification program.

 - Conflicts between people that lead to negative outcomes.

-The BVOPPM office may organize staff training practices and sessions, as well as those that can deliver positive and productive results within the organization.
+The BVOPPM office may organize staff training practices and sessions, as well as similar activities that can deliver positive and productive results within the organization.